Interested in becoming a gestational surrogate in South Carolina?

-Next, fill out a surrogate's inquiry form to get your questions answered.
-Or call us directly at 301-217-0074.
-We’ll be happy to talk to you about South Carolina surrogacy.
+Next, fill out a surrogate’s inquiry form to find out if you qualify and get your questions answered.
+Or call us directly at (301) 217-0074.
+We’ll be happy to talk to you about surrogacy in South Carolina.

 ARTparenting’s founder, Meryl B. Rosenberg, Esq., has worked with hundreds of gestational surrogates since 1993.
-Known for compassion, integrity, and careful matching of gestational surrogates with parents, ARTparenting is committed to guiding surrogates and intended parents alike through every step of the process.
+Known for compassion, integrity, and careful matching, ARTparenting is committed to guiding surrogates and intended parents through every step of the process.

-Meryl Rosenberg has chosen to keep ARTparenting a small, specialized practice to make sure every surrogate and every client can receive the expert, personal attention they deserve.
-Meryl has over 20 years of experience and success helping families grow.
-Meryl Rosenberg has earned a reputation as an innovator and leader in the field of reproductive law.
+You have found the place for you with ARTparenting.
+Meryl Rosenberg has chosen to keep ARTparenting a small, specialized practice to make sure every surrogate and every client can receive the expertise and personal attention they deserve.
+With more than 25 years of experience and success forming families, Meryl has earned a reputation as an innovator and leader in the field of reproductive law.
 Read about Meryl Rosenberg.

-Our surrogates are carefully consulted about who they would like to help — whether they prefer intended parents who are local, overseas, single, married, gay, or any other personal preferences.
-A central part of our program is the focus we place on matching the intended parents with the gestational surrogates.
+Our surrogates are carefully consulted about who they would like to help — whether they prefer intended parents who are local residents, live overseas, are single, married, gay, or any other personal preference.
+A hallmark of our program is the focus we place on matching the intended parents with the gestational surrogates.
 Every match is a mutual decision and a true partnership.

 Read what others have to say about ARTparenting.

-If you’re even considering becoming a surrogate, we know you must be a capable and compassionate woman.
-You know that raising children is one of the most fulfilling joys in life.
-A willingness to carry a child for another family is profound.
-Our blog post, “Becoming a Surrogate Mother: Is it Right for Me?”, offers four important questions to ask yourself.
+If you’re thinking about helping another family, we know you must be a compassionate and capable woman.
+You know that raising children is one of the most fulfilling and joyful parts of life.
+Our blog post, “Becoming a Surrogate: Is it Right for Me?” offers four important questions to ask yourself when making the decision.

 A gestational surrogate (also known as a gestational carrier) is a woman who carries a child conceived through IVF using an egg from a donor or the intended mother.
 The child will not be genetically related to the gestational surrogate.

-• Had at least one child of your own.
+Given birth to at least one child of your own

-Financial compensation is one of the considerations when deciding whether to become a surrogate mother.
-The amount of any payments will be based on multiple factors: whether you have been a gestational surrogate before, the cost of health insurance, along with other individual circumstances.
+We know that financial compensation is one of the many considerations when deciding whether to become a surrogate.
+The amount of any payments will be based on multiple factors such as whether you have been a gestational surrogate before and the cost of health insurance.

-For a detailed chart, please see Fees and Expenses for Gestational Surrogates.
+For a detailed chart, please see Compensation for Gestational Surrogates.

-Helping others build their family is one of the greatest gifts anyone can offer.
+Helping others form their families is one of the greatest gifts anyone can offer.
 We are grateful for your interest.